Elendumir/devops-pet/README.md

 ## DevOps Pet Project

-Production-like full-stack application deployment with Docker and Kubernetes.
+ Full-stack application deployment with Docker and Kubernetes.

 ## Overview

 This project demonstrates a complete DevOps workwlow for deploying and monitoring a full-stack application.
-This application could save your comments.
+A simple full-stack web application that allows users to submit and store comments.
 The application includes:

 - Angular frontend
 - PHP backend